klembot/chapbook/guide/state/the-vars-section.md

 dollarsInPocket: dollarsInPocket + 1
 ```

-You can use the basic mathematical operations--addition, subtraction, multiplication, and division--with numeric variables.
+These are called _expressions_.
+You can think of an expression as a formula or calculation.
+It's anything that can be transformed into a signle value via the _evaluation_ process.
+For example, you can use the basic mathematical operations--addition, subtraction, multiplication, and division--with numeric variables.
 You can use addition to connect two strings together--for instance, `fullName: first + ' ' + last`--but you cannot use any other mathematical operators with strings.

 You can also compare two numbers or strings, yielding a boolean.